UNESCO World Water Assessment Programme: Background

 In 1998, during the Sixth Session of the Commission on Sustainable Development (CSD), the need for regular, global assessments of freshwater resources was highlighted.
 In response to this call, what is now known as UN-Water (then the ACC Subcommittee on Water Resources) took the decision to produce a UN system-wide periodic global overview of the status, use and management of freshwater resources.
 Recognizing the importance for the report to have a multi-stakeholder dimension, it was decided that it would be a United Nations report in cooperation with other stakeholders.
 The World Water Assessment Programme was established in 2000 to coordinate the production of the Report.
 The first WWDR was launched on 22 March 2003.

 Until 2012, the WWDR was produced and released every three years.
 In 2012, as a result of a Global Stakeholder Survey in which stakeholders called for change in terms of focus and periodicity, UN-Water Members decided to change the WWDR into an annual production with a thematic focus on specific strategic water issues.

-Initially funded by the Japanese Government and hosted at the UNESCO Headquarters in Paris from its inception in 2000 through 2006, WWAP, a purely extra-budgetary programme, is funded by the Government of Italy and hosted by the Regione Umbria at the UNESCO Programme Office for Global Water Assessment in Perugia, Italy, since 2007.
+The World Water Assessment Programme (WWAP) is an extra-budgetary programme supported by the Italian government, and hosted by the Umbria region in Perugia, Italy, since 2007.
+Between 2000 and 2006, WWAP was funded by the Japanese government and was based at UNESCO headquarters in Paris.

 WWAP, initially through the WWDR series, underlined the importance of gender equality in water domain for Sustainable Development.
 To add more substance and depth to the gender related discussion, UNESCO WWAP led a special working group that highlighted the substantial and persistent gender inequalities in water access, management, and governance.
 These inequalities are significant barriers to achieving the Sustainable Development Goals (SDGs).
 In line with the alarming findings of this working group and aligned with UNESCO's Gender Equality Priority, WWAP developed its full-fledged programme on gender.

 Mission and Objectives

-UNESCO WWAP aims to equip water managers and policy- and decision-makers with knowledge, tools and skills necessary to formulate and implement sustainable water policies.
+UNESCO WWAP provides knowledge, technical support and publications related to global water governance to help formulate and implement sustainable water policies.